withfig/autocomplete/README.md

 #### How do I submit a PR?

 Check out our [How to Contribute](https://fig.io/docs/getting-started/contributing) guide.
-Many of Fig's 150+ contributors made their first open source contribution to Fig!
+Many of Fig's 200+ contributors made their first open source contribution to Fig!

 #### Fig doesn't work for me!

 [Join the Discord server](https://fig.io/community) and we'll debug it.
-Fixing Fig in your setup will also fix it for other people too! 🙂
+Fixing Fig in your setup will fix it for other people too! 🙂

 #### Did we miss something?